-The policymaking of a government in any project/program is often inseparable from politics.
+The policymaking of a government in any project/programme is often inseparable from politics.
 Malaysia experienced a political tsunami in 2008 where the two-third majority Parliament of the then central government has been denied since 1969.
 Penang was one of the five states that fell into the hands of the opposition.
 Many factors, including housing, facilitated the desire for change by Penangites.
-This desire continued to the Malaysian 2013 general elections.
-Knowing housing affordability is one of the prime concerns of Penangites, as such, the Penang state government had made "Housing for All" topped its manifesto in the 2013 state elections and thus won them the second mandate (Yeoh 2013).
+This desire continued to the Malaysian 2013 General Elections.
+Housing affordability is one of the prime concerns of Penangites; as such, the Penang State Government made "Housing for All" topped its manifesto in the 2013 state elections and thus won them the second mandate (Yeoh 2013).

-The political animosity between the then Malaysian federal and Penang state governments was obvious since 2008.
+The political animosity between the then Federal Government and Penang State Government was obvious since 2008.
 Housing issues have become an apple of discord among both governments.
-For example, the then federal government was accused of practicing discriminated (housing) policy against states governed by political rivals and not providing any affordable housing for low-income Penangites (Lim 2017).
-In return, Penang state government was slammed for not being cooperative with the federal government in solving affordable housing issue leading to over 10,000 units of affordable homes in Penang have been held back (Goh 2014; "Minister Slams Penang" 2014).
+For example, the then Federal Government was accused of practising discriminated (housing) policy against states governed by political rivals and not providing any affordable housing for low-income Penangites (Lim 2017).
+In return, the Penang State Government was slammed for not being cooperative with the Federal Government in solving the affordable housing issue, leading to over 10,000 units of affordable homes in Penang being held back (Goh 2014; Malaymail 2014).

-Due to the politically hostile environment, Penang state government is determined to have its own affordable housing program.
+Due to the politically hostile environment, the Penang State Government is determined to have its own affordable housing programme.
 The state government set up its "Public and Affordable Housing Fund" and had its official launch of the registration of affordable housing in February 2013 (Lim 2017).
-This situation clearly suggests that the decision of Penang government to have its own affordable housing program was influenced by the political context then.
-In other words, Hijau E-Komuniti was a political product, though undeniably it is also a social program to aid (low and middle income) Penangites.
-The then opposition-run Penang state government successfully maintained its ruling powers in Penang via the 2013 general election which was held on 05 May 2013-about three months after the official launch.
+This situation clearly suggests that the decision of the Penang State Government to have its own affordable housing programme was influenced by the political context.
+In other words, Hijau E-Komuniti was a political product, though undeniably, it is also a social programme to aid (low and middle-income) Penangites.
+The then opposition-run Penang State Government successfully maintained its ruling powers in Penang via the 2013 General Election, which was held on 5 May 2013-about three months after the official launch.

-Placing housing issue into its election manifesto was the first step.
+Placing housing issues into its election manifesto was the first step.
 The more difficult next step is to hold its promise.
-To live up to its promise and to ensure the program is implemented in line with its political ideology, Penang state government works closely with its bureaucracy.
+To live up to its promise and to ensure the programme is implemented in line with its political ideology, the Penang State Government works closely with its bureaucracy.
 Bureaucratic loyalty and authority must be consolidated.
-The loyalty of the state's bureaucrats to Penang government is clear where as high as 71% of the study's respondents agreed that they are responsible and answerable to state agencies and Penang state government.
-The head of an agency admitted he will only take orders from the state chief minister and his view was echoed by an architect (Personal communications, October 28 and November 30, 2016).
-This type of attitude reflects that non-elected public officials are aware of the source to maintain their interests (authority, position, and remuneration) is flowing from their direct superiors in the hierarchy of the bureaucracy, namely, elected officials.
+The loyalty of the state's bureaucrats to Penang State Government is clear, where as high as 71% of the study's respondents agreed that they are responsible and answerable to state agencies and the Penang State Government.
+The head of an agency admitted he would only take orders from the state chief minister, and his view was echoed by an architect (pers. comm.
+28 October 2016; 30 November 2016).
+This type of attitude reflects that non-elected public officials are aware of the source to maintain their interests (authority, position, and remuneration) flowing from their direct superiors in the hierarchy of the bureaucracy, namely, elected officials.
 Therefore, as expected, they loyally executed the commands from their superior in the (state) bureaucracy.